 Effective Jan.
 1, 2017, all Less-Lethal Impact Projectile/Flash Sound Diversionary Device/Chemical Agents Instructor Certifications expire four years from the date of the instructor certification course completion.
 As a result of this change, the NTOA is launching a re-certification course.
 This course will be conducted online and will also have a four-year expiration.
 It will be made available to all past and future attendees.

 The re-certification will be offered free of charge for all those who attended the original certification course prior to Jan.
 1, 2017.
-This free offer will last one year from the date of the re-certification course being launched on Jan.
-1, 2018.
+This free offer will last one year from the date of the re-certification course being launched in 2018.
 After that, attendees will be required to pay a nominal fee.
 The certification will lapse for those who do not re-certify when required.

 All past attendees will be notified once the re-certification course is available.